ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 Per {{I-D.ietf-rats-architecture}} Figure 2, an Attester and a corresponding Attesting Environment might not share common code or even hardware boundaries.
 Consequently, an Attester implementation needs to ensure that any Evidence which originates from outside the Attesting Environment MUST have been collected and delivered securely before any Attesting Environment signing may occur.
-After the Verifier performs its appraisal, it will include sufficient information in Attestation Results to enable a Relying Party to have confidence that the Attester's trustworthiness is represented via Trustworthiness Claims signed by the appropriate Attesting Environment.
+After the Verifier performs its appraisal, it will include sufficient information in the Attestation Results to enable a Relying Party to have confidence that the Attester's trustworthiness is represented via Trustworthiness Claims signed by the appropriate Attesting Environment.

 This document recognizes three general categories of Attesters.

 1. HSM-based: A Hardware Security Module (HSM) based cryptoprocessor which continually hashes security measurements in a way which prevents an Attester from lying about measurements which have been extended into the Attesting Environment (e.g., TPM2.0.)
 2. Process-based: An individual process which has its runtime memory encrypted by an Attesting Environment in a way that no other processes can read and decrypt that memory (e.g., {{SGX}} or {{-PSA}}.)
 3. VM-based: An entire Guest VM (or a set of containers within a host) have been encrypted as a walled-garden unit by an Attesting Environment.
-The result is that the host operating system cannot read and decrypt what is executing within that VM (e.g., SEV or TDX.)
+The result is that the host operating system cannot read and decrypt what is executing within that VM (e.g., {{SEV-SNP}} or {{TDX}}.)

 Each of these categories of Attesters above will be capable of generating Evidence which is protected using private keys / certificates which are not accessible outside of the corresponding Attesting Environment.
 The owner of these secrets is the owner of the identity which is bound within the Attesting Environment.